awsdocs/amazon-vpc-user-guide/doc_source/endpoint-services-overview.md

 + **AWS Command Line Interface \(AWS CLI\)** — Provides commands for a broad set of AWS services, including Amazon VPC\.
 The AWS CLI is supported on Windows, macOS, and Linux\.
 For more information, see [AWS Command Line Interface](https://aws.amazon.com/cli/)\.
 + **AWS SDKs** — Provide language\-specific APIs\.
 The AWS SDKs take care of many of the connection details, such as calculating signatures, handling request retries, and handling errors\.
 For more information, see [AWS SDKs](https://aws.amazon.com/tools/#SDKs)\.
 + **Query API** — Provides low\-level API actions that you call using HTTPS requests\.
 Using the Query API is the most direct way to access Amazon VPC\.
 However, it requires that your application handle low\-level details such as generating the hash to sign the request and handling errors\.
 For more information, see the [Amazon EC2 API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/)\.

+## Pricing for endpoints<a name="vpce-interface-pricing"></a>

+For information about endpoint pricing, see [AWS PrivateLink Pricing](https://aws.amazon.com/privatelink/pricing/)\.
+You can view the total number of endpoints using the Amazon VPC Console, or the AWS CLI\.